azad71/Library-Management-System/README.md

 Code borrowed for pagination and photo resize from [here](https://evdokimovm.github.io/)

-It's not a full-fledged library management system neither optimized for commercial use as some standards like RESTful routing, efficient Data Modeling, authentication, error handling are not applied properly.
+It's not  optimized for commercial uses